AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_gateway.html.markdown

 * `peering_ha_cloud_instance_id` - Cloud instance ID of the HA gateway.
 * `peering_ha_gw_name` - Aviatrix gateway unique name of HA gateway.
 * `peering_ha_private_ip` - Private IP address of HA gateway.
+* `fqdn_lan_interface` - Additional LAN interface id of FQDN gateway with additional LAN interface (will be used when enabling FQDN Firenet in Azure)

 The following arguments are deprecated: